tarek-code/Building-a-CI-CD-Pipeline-for-the-Availability-Tracker/README.md

 ```
 Browser  ⇄  Express (server.js)
             ├─ GET /, serves public/index.html
             ├─ GET /input/*.json (seed data)
-             ├─ GET /output/history.json (latest saved)
+            ├─ GET /output/history.json (reads from Redis; falls back to file)
-             └─ POST /save-history → write output/history.json
+            └─ POST /save-history → write to Redis (and best‑effort file)

 Redis (key: history)
-↑↓ (two‑way)
-History‑sync sidecar ↔ output/history.json
 ```

 - The UI loads names/weeks/status lists from `input/` and renders a table.
 - When you click Save, the UI consolidates changes and posts them to `/save-history`.
-- The server writes `output/history.json` on disk.
+- The server writes primarily to Redis; it also writes a best‑effort file `output/history.json` for convenience.
-- A tiny sidecar keeps that file and the Redis key `history` in sync both ways:
-  - At startup: if Redis has data, it seeds the file; otherwise the file seeds Redis.
-  - Then it watches for changes in either direction.

 ---